-VenueShield is ASM's proprietary environmental hygiene protocol that offers best practices across work streams related to environmental hygiene, food service, customer journey, talent, public awareness, and technology and equipment, including a stateof-the-art standard operating procedures for environmental hygiene.
+VenueShield is ASM's proprietary environmental hygiene protocol that offers best practices across work streams related to environmental hygiene, food service, customer journey, talent, public awareness, and technology and equipment, including a stateof-the-art standard operating procedure for environmental hygiene.
 The comprehensive new protocol was developed in partnership with AECOM and its international team of sports venue design, and environmental hygiene and biocontainment experts.
 The VenueShield program is also being guided by scientific and medical research input from Drexel University College of Medicine (DUCOM) and its interdisciplinary team of expert faculty and graduate medical students and by consistent input from ASM's venues around the world.

-Building on early successful implementations in several ASM Global facilities, VenueShield has been active at the DLCC since June 2020 and operates in alignment with approvals from local government officials and health care experts.
-Phases of VenueShield include the implementation of new guidelines for Workplace Safety, Technology & Equipment, Food Safety and Public Awareness as they support future efforts.
+Building on early successful implementations in several ASM Global facilities, VenueShield has been active at the DLCC since June 2020 and operates in alignment with directives from local government officials and health care experts.

-is no other local venue that can physically accommodate the event), and (c) use a significant number of hotel rooms.
+there is no other local venue that can physically accommodate the event), and (c) use a significant number of hotel rooms.
 Source: VisitPittsburgh

-&lt;sup>2 Major events are (a) larger events that typically book 18 months and further into the future, (b) require the DLCC's facilties (i.e. there
+$^2$ "Major events" are (a) larger events that typically book 18 months and further into the future, (b) require the DLCC's facilities (i.e.